tanjoewel/TMS/README.md

   - Username display on top right in header (done on ST laptop I think)
   - Update user
     - Backend API (prioritise) (done)
-    - Table rows UI (done except for onGroupClick)
+    - Table rows UI (done)
+      - Change account status to be a toggle after everything else is done
     - State management (probably the hardest part, there are multiple rows) (done)
     - Frontend API call
   - Snackbars to provide feedback to the user that certain actions have succeeded/failed.
 (DONE)